madb3/Sims-4-Mod-Scanner/README.md

 ### Privacy:
 The program will only analyze game files provided by the user.
-It does NOT include EA code or modify Sims 4 game files and works externally.
+It does NOT include EA code or modify Sims 4 game files.